Royal Engineers, Columbia Detachment: Selection

-When news of the Fraser Canyon Gold Rush reached London, Sir Edward Bulwer-Lytton, Secretary of State for the Colonies, requested that War Office recommend an officer who was "a man of good judgement possessing a knowledge of mankind" to lead 150 (which was later increased to 172) Royal Engineers who had been selected for their "superior discipline and intelligence".
-The War Office chose Moody: and Lord Lytton, who described Moody as his "distinguished friend", accepted their nomination, as a consequence of Moody's military record, and of his success as Governor of the Falkland Islands, and of the distinguished geopolitical record of his father, Thomas Moody, at the Colonial Office.
+When news of the Fraser Canyon Gold Rush reached London, Sir Edward Bulwer-Lytton, Secretary of State for the Colonies, requested that the War Office recommend an officer who was "a man of good judgement possessing a knowledge of mankind" to lead 150 (which was later increased to 172) Royal Engineers who had been selected for their "superior discipline and intelligence".
+Lytton desired to send to the colony 'representatives of the best of British culture, not just a police force': to send men who possessed "courtesy, high breeding and urbane knowledge of the world", such as Richard Clement Moody, whom the government considered to be the archetypal "English gentleman and British Officer", whom the War Office chose.
+Lord Lytton, who described Moody as his "distinguished friend", accepted, as a consequence of Moody's military record, and of Moody's success as the first Governor of the Falkland Islands, and of the distinguished geopolitical record of Moody's father, Thomas Moody, ADC, Kt., at the Colonial Office, and of Moody's brother Hampden Clement Blamire Moody, who already had served with the Royal Engineers in British Columbia, from 1840 to 1848, to such success that he was granted command of the Royal Engineers across the entirety of China.

+The Royal Engineers during the 19th century were a socially exclusive elite land-marine force, whose officers were drawn from the upper middle-class and landed gentry of British society, who performed, in addition to military engineering, 'reconnaissance work, led storming parties, demolished obstacles in assaults, carried out rear-guard actions in retreats and other hazardous tasks'.

 Moody's responsibility was to transform the new Colony of British Columbia into the British Empire's 'bulwark in the farthest west' and to "found a second England on the shores of the Pacific".
-Lytton desired to send to the colony 'representatives of the best of British culture, not just a police force': to send men who possessed "courtesy, high breeding and urbane knowledge of the world", such as Moody whom the government considered to be the archetypal "English gentleman and British Officer".
-Moody's brother, Hampden Clement Blamire Moody, already had served with the Royal Engineers in British Columbia, from 1840 to 1848, to such success that he was granted command of the Royal Engineers across the entirety of China.

-Richard Clement Moody and his wife Mary Hawks (of the Hawks industrial dynasty and of the Boyd merchant banking family) and their four children left England for British Columbia in October 1858 and arrived in British Columbia in December 1858, with the 172 Royal Engineers of the Royal Engineers, Columbia Detachment, and his secretary Robert Burnaby (after whom he subsequently named Burnaby Lake).
-The 'gentlemen' Royal Engineers defined by Moody were his three Captains Robert Mann Parsons, John Marshall Grant, and Henry Reynolds Luard, and his two Lieutenants Lieutenant Arthur Reid Lempriere (of Diélament, Jersey) and Lieutenant Henry Spencer Palmer, in addition to Captain William Driscoll Gosset (who was to be Colonial Treasurer and Commissary Officer).
+Richard Clement Moody and his wife Mary Susannah Hawks and their four children left England for British Columbia in October 1858 and arrived in British Columbia in December 1858, with the 172 Royal Engineers of the Royal Engineers, Columbia Detachment, and his secretary Robert Burnaby (after whom he subsequently named Burnaby Lake).
+In addition to Moody, the Royal Engineers officers were the three Captains Robert Mann Parsons, John Marshall Grant, and Henry Reynolds Luard, and the two Lieutenants Arthur Reid Lempriere (of Diélament, Jersey) and Henry Spencer Palmer, in addition to Captain William Driscoll Gosset (who was to be Colonial Treasurer and Commissary Officer).
 The contingent also included Doctor John Vernon Seddall and The Rev. John Sheepshanks (who was to be Chaplain of the Columbia Detachment).
 Moody was sworn in as the first Lieutenant-Governor of British Columbia and appointed Chief Commissioner of Lands and Works for British Columbia.